freedomtowin/kernelml/README.md

 Current Version: 2.665

 KernelML is NOT working with py37 and associate version of pyzmq/tornado/ipyparallel for parallel computing.
 The following packages have been tested on OS X 10.4 and found to be stable.
 This distribution appear to function on Linux as well.
-Jupyter notebook has some wonky package requirements which can cause problems if installed with conda.
+Thw package `jupyter` have a few wonky package requirements.
+Please install `jupyter` with conda before downgrading the following packages.

 ```
         conda create -n kml python=3.5